-Social Security is the single largest federal program, with outlays of $768 billion in fiscal year 2012.
+Social Security is the single largest federal program, with outlays of $808 billion in fiscal year 2013.
 The program has two parts.
 The Old-Age and Survivors Insurance program pays benefits to retired workers and to their dependents and survivors, and the Disability Insurance program pays benefits to disabled workers and to their spouses and survivors.
 Social Security benefits are financed by a payroll tax on current workers, half paid by the worker and half paid by the employer.
 CBO regularly examines various possible changes to Social Security outlays or receipts.

-Sep 2013 - Federal debt would grow to 100 percent of GDP by 2038 under current law, CBO projects, and would be on an upward path relative to the size of the economy—a trend that could not be sustained indefinitely.
+Jul 2014 - If current laws remained generally unchanged, federal debt held by the public would exceed 100 percent of GDP by 2039 and would be on an upward path relative to the size of the economy—a trend that could not be sustained indefinitely.

 Jul 2012 - The Disability Insurance program provided benefits to 8.3 million disabled workers in 2011.
 By 2022, CBO projects, the program will provide benefits to over 10 million disabled workers and total spending on benefits to those workers will exceed $190 billion.

 Jul 2010 - Annual spending on Social Security payments will regularly exceed the program's tax revenues starting in 2016, if current laws remain in place.
 This study examines 30 options for policymakers in providing long-term financial stability for Social Security.

 What Are the Causes of Projected Growth in Spending for Social Security and Major Health Care Programs?Blog PostJuly 18, 2014

 - ReportJuly 15, 2014